okfn/sphinx-theme-okfn/README.markdown

 * logo\_icon: logo icon url (can be local in \_static) to use in top bar (in addition to title).
 Will be rendered with a height of 25px.
 * git\_repo: git(hub) repository link for the fork me badge.
 Example: `https://github.com/okfn/sphinx-theme-okfn`

+Configuring the sidebar:

+* Use the standard sphinx sidebars setup: http://sphinx.pocoo.org/config.html#confval-html_sidebars

+  * E.g. to have the global ToC there just add globaltoc.html to the list.

 License
 =======